Pyxus/fray/docs/getting_started/mod_input/index.md

 	.build()
 )

-# Roman cancel is the name of a mechanic from the guilty gear series.
+# Registering the Roman Cancel from the Guilty Gear series.
-# It can be triggered by pressing any 3 attack buttons which this composite describes.
+# It can be triggered by pressing any 3 of attack buttons which this GroupInput describes.
 FrayInputMap.add_composite_input("roman_cancel", FrayGroupInput.builder()
     .add_component(FraySimpleInput.from_bind("attack1"))
     .add_component(FraySimpleInput.from_bind("attack2"))